Mary Kom losing her bout unfortunate, no way we can challenge the decision: Rijiju | english.lokmat.com

 "I just want to tell Mary Kom that you are already a champion, you have been the champion six times and you are an Olympic medallist.
 Mary Kom is on different stature, she is already a superstar for us," the former Sports Minister told reporters.

-On Friday, Lovlina Borgohain (69kg) assured India a bronze after storming into the semi-finals of the women's welterweight (64-69kg) category.
+On Friday, Lovlina Borgohain (69kg) assured India a bronze after storming into the semi-finals of the women's welterweight (69-75kg) category.

 Talking about Lovlina's performance, Rijiju said: "I am super excited that our second medal in the Tokyo Olympics is confirmed.
 I must congratulate Lovlina for her lovely boxing.
 Lovlina is a hardworking and devoted boxer, she is young and prominent.
 She is from Assam and she has made India proud.
 The way she delivered in her quarterfinal, I am looking forward to the semifinal and hopefully, she will come back with gold."